Meng Ou: Bonding with Seagulls

 (Return)

 For more on this mode see Shenpin Yu Yi.
 However, compared to yu mode melodies in other handbooks the melody here seems particularly complex.
-This can perhaps be seen in the following chart giving note and pitch counts for Meng Ou section by section:
+This can perhaps be seen in the following note count chart giving note and pitch counts for Meng Ou section by section:

 \ Pitch